soda-collections-objects-data-literacy/liascript-oers/WissKI How-to-Tutorials /WissKI_Readme.md

 ![](https://raw.githubusercontent.com/chastik/Beratung_Dateityp_Bild/refs/heads/main/hastik.jpg)<!--width="100%"-->

-The tutorial is led by **Dr. Canan Hastik** (Interessensgemeinschaft für Semantische Datenverarbeitung e.V., c.hastik@igsd-ev.de), a research expert in structured and graph data analysis, research data management (RDM), and digital/data science, with a focus on the Digital Humanities and scientific object collections.
-She holds a PhD from the Institute for Language & Literature Studies at TU Darmstadt (2019), following a master’s degree in Information Science & Engineering and a diploma in Information & Knowledge Management with a specialization in library science.
+The tutorial is led by **Dr. Canan Hastik** ([Interessensgemeinschaft für Semantische Datenverarbeitung (IGSD e.V.)](https://igsd-ev.de), c.hastik@igsd-ev.de), a research expert in structured and graph data analysis, research data management (RDM), and digital/data science, with a focus on the Digital Humanities and scientific object collections.
+She holds a PhD from the [Institute for Language & Literature Studies at TU Darmstadt](https://www.linglit.tu-darmstadt.de/aktuelles_10/index.de.jsp) (2019), following a master’s degree in Information Science & Engineering and a diploma in Information & Knowledge Management with a specialization in library science.

 Her research centers on heterogeneous data integration, semantic infrastructures, and ontology-driven modeling, as well as the development of didactically grounded Open Educational Resources (OERs) for FAIR data publication, research data management, data literacy, and data science.
 She has led and contributed to numerous national and international projects in the fields of digital humanities, education, and library and information science.